pbhatt66/Command-line-Shell/README.md

             - prorgram name -> arg1.... -> NULL
             - expanded using wildcards
                 - only 1 '*' allowed
-        int numOfArgs:
+                - wildcard expansion:
+                    - if nothing to expand to, orginal arg is passed in
+                    - if its a path, the * must happen in the last part of the path.
+                    - Matches to zero or more chrs that replace * int numOfArgs:
-            - len of the args array
+            - len of the args array, not including the null ender in the list of args char* inputReDirectPath:
-        char* inputReDirectPath:
             - arg followed by '<'
             - "" if there is no '<'